wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-encryption-audit-journal/includes/2-diagnose-encryption-problems.md

 1. the users' client software, such as Outlook, to use S/MIME encryption or signatures.

 > [!NOTE]
 > It's beyond the scope of this troubleshooting module to describe the setup steps for S/MIME in Exchange Online in full.
-For more details see "Configure S/MIME for message signing and encryption in Exchange Online" in the Learn more section, below.
+For more information, see "Configure S/MIME for message signing and encryption in Exchange Online" in the Learn more section, below.

-If your users are not able to encrypt, sign, or decrypt S/MIME emails correctly, use the steps outlined in the following sections to diagnose the problem.
+If your users aren't able to encrypt, sign, or decrypt S/MIME emails correctly, use the steps outlined in the following sections to diagnose the problem.

 ### Check the email client configuration